satvikxbansal/Spotter--Mediapipe-/README.md

 - Time-based greeting.
 - Athlete name.
-- Streak placeholder backed by recent workout-history input.
+- Current streak from saved workout history.
+- Quick Start deck card with five locally generated 7-minute variants and cycling.
-- Smart Start card.
+- Smart Start summary for the selected Quick Start deck plan.
 - Daily Plan card.
 - Quick actions.
 - Trophy teaser.
 - Recent workout card when history is available.

-Smart Start is a 7-minute generated plan.
-Daily Plan is a 25-minute generated plan.
-Both are created locally through `PlanService` and `PlanGenerator`.
+Quick Start and Smart Start are 7-minute generated plans.
+Daily Plan uses the user's preferred session length, with 25 minutes as the default.
+All plans are created locally through `PlanService`, `QuickStartPlanDeckService`, and `PlanGenerator`.

 The quick actions are: